zzzprojects/sqlbulkcopy-tutorial/docs/pages/api/sqlbulkcopy-p-batchsize.md

 ### SET a BatchSize value

  - Recommended BatchSize Value: **4000**

+{% include template-example.html %}
+{% highlight csharp %}
+    bulkCopy.BatchSize = 4000;
+{% endhighlight %}

 By default, SqlBulkCopy will process the operation in a single batch.
 If you have 100000 rows to copy, 100000 rows will be copied at once.

-If you only have a few hundreds of rows, that's not an issue.
-But when you start to have thousands of rows:
+Not specifying a BatchSize can impact your application:

 - Decrease SqlBulkCopy performance
 - Increase the chance to get a Timeout Expired exception
 - Increase the chance to get an OutOfMemory exception
 - Impact server performance

-There is no BatchSize value which exists that will fit in all scenarios.

-{% include template-example.html %}
-{% highlight csharp %}
-    bulkCopy.BatchSize = 4000;
-{% endhighlight %}
+- Impact database server performance

-Why do we recommend a SqlBulkCopy BatchSize value of 4000?
+#### Why do we recommend a SqlBulkCopy BatchSize value of 4000?

 - The value is not to high
 - The value is not to low

-You may find a lot of articles about the recommended batch size.
-Some people will recommand 1000, 2000, 5000, etc. but all will end up...
+There is no value that fit all scenarios.
+Some people will recommend a BatchSize of 1000, 2000, or 5000 and they are all good values which fit in the rule "not to high, not to low".
+All these value will have slighty performance difference which is sometime better or worse.

 ### Use a Transaction
 By default, SqlBulkCopy do not use a transaction.